-Several VMs with graphic-intensive applications fulfilling different requirements on safety and real-time performance can share one display surface (Shared Graphics) and can use the same Graphics Processing Unit (GPU) and display hardware concurrently (Shared GPU).
+Several VMs with graphic-intensive applications fulfilling different requirements on safety and real-time Performance, can share one display surface (Shared Graphics) and use the same Graphics Processing Unit (GPU) and display hardware concurrently (Shared GPU).

 Many important use cases require that a single hardware resource is shared among multiple VMs.
 OpenSynergy’s approach enables graphical output of VMs that run on top of a hypervisor with different requirements in terms of safety and real time performance on one or multiple displays.

 IXCF transfers data between VMs running multi-purpose or real time operating systems.
 IXCF consist of: